 f) Each Full Member has one vote and votes shall be indicated by a show of hands.

 g) At the end of each Conference, the Chair shall present the Resolutions and Decisions taken in the working language of the Commission.
-Twenty (20) days after the close of the Conference, the Chair will submit to the Full Members and Participants a report, (in the working language of the Commission) which will include those Resolutions and Decisions, as well as any supporting information submitted.
-Full Members shall report any objections of the report within twenty (20) days.
+20 days after the close of the Conference, the Chair will submit to the Full Members and Participants a report, (in the working language of the Commission) which will include those Resolutions and Decisions, as well as any supporting information submitted.
+Full Members shall report any objections of the report within 20 days.
 Any objections to the report shall be made by electronic mail.

 h) Between Conferences, if necessary, subjects may be discussed and decided by correspondence in the MACHC working language.